Johnny Mack Brown: Football

 The 1924 team lost only to Centre.
 Brown starred in the defeat of Georgia Tech.

 Brown helped the 1925 Alabama Crimson Tide football team to a national championship.
-In that year's Rose Bowl, he earned Most Valuable Player honors after scoring two of his team's three touchdowns in an upset win over the heavily favored Washington Huskies.
+In that season's Rose Bowl, he earned Most Valuable Player honors after scoring two of his team's three touchdowns in an upset win over the heavily favored Washington Huskies.
 The 1925 Crimson Tide was the first southern team to ever win a Rose Bowl.
 The game is commonly referred to as "the game that changed the south."
 Brown was selected All-Southern.

 After college

 After he finished college, he sold insurance and later coached the freshman running backs on the University of Alabama's football team.

 Film career

 Starting at the top

 Brown's good looks and powerful physique saw him portrayed on Wheaties cereal boxes and in 1927, brought an offer for motion picture screen tests that resulted in a long and successful career in Hollywood.
 That same year, he signed a five-year contract with Metro–Goldwyn–Mayer (MGM).
 He played silent film star Mary Pickford's love interest in her first talkie, Coquette (1929), for which Pickford won an Oscar.